StanfordSNR/guardian-agent/README.md

 ## Basic Usage

 Make sure the client is installed on your local machine and both the client and the stub are installed on the remote machine.
+(You'll be able to find the executables in the directory from which you ran the build commands from above; to run sshguard as we do below, ensure the executable is in your $PATH).

 Start an SSH session on a remote machine with secure agent forwarding enabled: